Treating Depression and Other Conditions

 Antidepressant medications are used to treat depression and other mental health conditions.
 They include selective serotonin reuptake inhibitors (SSRIs), atypical antidepressants, tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs).
 Each of these is taken up separately on this page.

 Antidepressant dependencies can occur in people who never needed the drug in the first place.
 Unfortunately, doctors misdiagnosed close to two-thirds of their patients with depression and prescribe antidepressants.
 The condition treated may be due to a physical ailment, visit this page for more information: HELPGUIDE.ORG.
+You can also call our toll-free line for help.

 The addictive nature of antidepressants is still debated in the medical field.
 Some consider the drugs non-addictive while others consider the withdrawal symptoms as evidence of addiction.